merterpam/I-TWEC/README.md

 # Input/Output File Specifications

 The input file should contain one tweet at a line.
 In the input file, tweets can have labels for evaluations purposes.
 These labels can be added at the end of each line, separated from the tweet by a \t character.
 Tweet labels are optional and not required for clustering.
-Below is an example of input data with tweet labels:
+Because we use tab character as a seperator, tweets should not contain any \tBelow is an example of input data with tweet labels:

 ```
 This is a sample tweet #sampleTweet \t SampleTweet